Avelous/Canto-x-Se-2/README.md

 - [Git](https://git-scm.com/downloads)

 ## Overview
+The main aim of Canto Starter Kit is to easily onboard developers to Canto ecosystem by making them worry less about configuring stuff to get started and focus more on building products and leveraging the powers which Canto offers.

+Its is a full-stack starter kit using `hardhat` for writing contracts and `NextJs` for fronent.

+You just need to configure `.env` files and your full DApp gets configured for that network wihout you needing to change anyting else.

+Eg: In `packages/nextjs/.env.development` if you configure `NETWORK=canto` now whenver you do transactions it will it will hint you to Canot Mainnet blockexplore instead of testnet explorer, similarly vice versa.

+Even the deployed Canto contracts which you can interact thought UI like [cUSDC](https://docs.canto.io/evm-development/contract-addresses) will change based on this `.env`

 Canto Starter kit is fork of [SE-2](https://github.com/scaffold-eth/se-2) so it has all the power of [SE-2](https://github.com/scaffold-eth/se-2) along with some great addtional tools specific to Canot ecosystem.

 ## Quickstart